 "Noble simplicity will always be beautiful." ~ August Bournonville

-7. Do you offer lessons for students who wish to take privates only, or who are unable to join the full-time curriculum program?
+5. Do you offer lessons for students who wish to take privates only?
+Yes, private lessons are perfect for students who wish to have one-on-one training.

-ACB is also a wonderful option for students who have come to ballet late and would like to catch up with their peers.
-It is also a strong option for students who need more work with foundational concepts that directly impact advanced work, artistry, and success.
+6. What if I am already a student at another ballet academy, yet I want to take private lessons from ACB?
+ACB does work with beginning to intermediate-level students from other schools.
+ACB is a wonderful option for students who have come to ballet late and would like to catch up with their peers.
+It is a great option for students who need more work with foundational concepts and proper execution of steps.

-9. Do your students enter ballet competitions?
+8. Do your students enter ballet competitions?
 ACB students who exhibit exceptional talent and commitment may potentially participate in the Youth America Grand Prix competition regionally based in Seattle, Washington.
-(Pre-competitive age division only.)

-10. Do you still work with figure skaters on their skate programs, choreography, artistry, and flexibility?
+9. Do you still work with figure skaters and rhythmic gymnasts on their programs, choreography, artistry, and flexibility?
 Yes!
-Please visit Skaterina: www.sk8erina.com